ContactEngineering/topobank/docs/publishing.rst

   "Only surface shared with me explicitly"
 - When downloading a published surface, a license file should be included.
 - When downloading analysis of a published surface, a license file should be included.
+- The help page should explain sharing and publishing.

 Implementation in Backend